 A construction supply company placed a balance in collections consisting of a large number of “disputed” rental invoices for various materials/equipment used on a jobsite.
 The customer claimed the braces were picked up in January of last year, but client “erroneously” continued to bill them for the rental.
 As such, the customer was only willing to pay for the invoices through January of last year.
 CCB’s client noted the rented materials were never picked up from the jobsite or delivered back to client.
 To prove its position, the customer sent pictures showing a truck picking up the materials roughly one year ago and provided contact information for a city employee that took the picture.
 CCB contacted the city engineer to ensure he hadn’t misspoke and made an error when entering the date of the picture in his email.
 The city project manager confirmed he did in fact take the picture over 12 months ago (last year).
 Through further due diligence and examining the picture very closely, CCB found the truck that picked up the rented materials didn’t belong to CCB’s client, but to the client’s competitor!
 The customer agreed to pay the balance on the invoices through January of last year and to see what it could do on the balance.
 CCB continued to pressure the client’s business customer and the guarantors on the account to pay the entire remaining balance due as the client’s customer was ultimately liable for the materials until the materials were returned to client.
 CCB was able to get the client paid in full and the client’s customer and competitor reached an agreement on how to pay client for the mishap.

-A medical device manufacturer placed a $10,000 balance in collections that was 170 days past due.
-The client hoped CCB would be able to recover the $10,000 less CCB’s corresponding contingency fee (15% in this case) to net $8,500.
-Client was beyond pleased when they netted $10,487.61!
-CCB promptly reviewed the client’s credit application and found that the customer agreed to pay all costs of collection and interest of 1.5% per month on balances not paid within 30 days.
-So, the total balance CCB pursued was $12,338.36 ($10,000.00 principal, $1,500.00 collection fee, and $838.36 interest).
-CCB immediately contacted the client’s customer and explained a total balance of $12,388.36 had been placed in collections and needed to be paid.
+A medical device manufacturer placed a $10,000 balance in collections that was 284 days past due.
+The client hoped CCB would be able to recover the $10,000 less CCB’s corresponding contingency fee (20% in this case) to net $8,000.
+Client was beyond pleased when they netted $9,700!
+CCB promptly reviewed the client’s credit application and found that the customer agreed to pay all costs of collection and interest of 1.5% per month on balances not paid within terms So, the total balance CCB pursued was $13,400 ($10,000 principal, $2,000 collection fee, and $1,400 interest).
+CCB immediately contacted the client’s customer and explained a total balance of $13,400 had been placed in collections and needed to be paid.
 Shortly thereafter the customer submitted payment for the total balance.
-CCB’s collection fee was 15% of the total amount recovered or $1,850.75 (that’s 15% of $12,338.36).
-So, on a balance of $10,000.00 placed in collections, our client netted $10,487.61 or $487.61 more than the balance placed.
-One of the many benefits of partnering with CCB for your b2b collection needs is the possibility of CCB recovering all you wanted—and more!
+CCB’s collection fee was 20% of the principal amount recovered or $2,000 (that’s 20% of $10,000).
+CCB's fee on the interest and fees recovered was $1,700.

 I hear folks say, “You can’t get blood out of a turnip,” and then I ask them, “Have you met the collection professionals at CCB?”
 I’m impressed with CCB’s ability to recover accounts that most would deem uncollectible.
 They are fair, but firm and have a knack for getting to the root of problems.
 CCB is exceptionally successful at collecting past due corporate accounts.
 You won’t find a more trustworthy and effective agency to handle your B2B collection needs.
 Unequivocally I recommend CCB.Gregg KDirector at Digital Media Firm